 Sophie Sucrée is Montréal’s first all vegan patisserie, and they make the most decadent vegan treats and flaky croissants you could ever crave.
 Rotating available items include chocolate ganache tartelettes, spinach and feta puff pastries, spinach scones, almond croissants, coconut pistachio blondies, and rose pistachio chocolate bark.

 Fun fact: Sophie Sucrée is one of our favorite patisseries in the world and makes the best croissants we’ve ever eaten.

-Note: Plant-based restaurateur Chef Christian Manuel Ventura Alatorre owns multiple vegan spots in Montréal including Sushi Momo, komomo, Bloom Sushi, Casa Kaizen, and Nopalito.
+Note: Plant-based restaurateur Chef Christian Manuel Ventura Alatorre owns multiple vegan spots in Montréal including Sushi Momo, komomo, and Bloom Sushi.